kun-24-al/PsychEval-MentalHealthWebsite/README.md

-# Sukoon - A Website related to Mental Health Disorders
+# PsychEval - A Website related to Mental Health Disorders

 'PsychEval' is a full stack project on the theme of 'Mental Health ' built with the aim to act as a fully comprehensive website to raise awareness and provide resources regarding all sorts of issues related to the same.